Evmos Price Tops $0.18 on Major Exchanges (EVMOS)

-Evmos (EVMOS) traded up 13.8% against the U.S. dollar during the 1-day period ending at 14:00 PM Eastern on December 17th.
-In the last week, Evmos has traded up 59.5% against the U.S. dollar.
-One Evmos coin can now be purchased for about $0.18 or 0.00000438 BTC on major cryptocurrency exchanges.
-Evmos has a market capitalization of $107.98 million and approximately $1.58 million worth of Evmos was traded on exchanges in the last 24 hours.
+Evmos (EVMOS) traded 6.8% lower against the US dollar during the 24-hour period ending at 23:00 PM ET on December 18th.
+One Evmos coin can now be bought for approximately $0.18 or 0.00000417 BTC on major exchanges.
+Evmos has a total market capitalization of $104.66 million and approximately $1.53 million worth of Evmos was traded on exchanges in the last 24 hours.
+Over the last seven days, Evmos has traded up 60.8% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.